 The Powell family were very active in the local community and some of their works are evident within the conservation area, both in its buildings and its history.
-Alongside several stained glass windows attributed to the Powell and Sons firm, a font was donated to the church in 1865 by

-Mrs Nathanael Powell in memory of the children she had lost in infancy and on the north side of the church within the churchyard is the tomb of Nathanael Powell and other family members, see Figure 17.
+Within the church, as well as the several stained glass windows attributed to the Powell and Sons firm, the font was donated to the church in 1865 by Mrs Nathanael Powell in memory of the children she had lost in infancy and on the north side of the church within the churchyard is the tomb of Nathanael Powell and other family members, see Figure 17.
 Edmund Powell, Nathanael's son and ordained at Colchester in 1883, is buried here and is the only Bishop to have been buried within the churchyard.
 The church hall is named after Mary Cotton, a cousin of the Powells who lived with them in Buckhurst Hill, who worked with the poor of the community.